wilsonmar/oss-perf/tableau.md

 ## Joins</a>

 The sample Excel workbook contains Sheets named Orders, People, and Returns.
+"Users" are used in previous versions of this file.

 0. Drag one of the Sheets (Orders) to the canvas pane.
 0. Drag another Sheet (Returns) to the canvas.